Why 2026 Is the Year AI Consultants Finally Get Paid What They're Worth (And How Audity Makes It Possible)

 Audity is what makes this model executable without burning out.
 The platform handles document collection and analysis, generates targeted discovery questions, builds the gap analysis framework, and produces white-label deliverables that look like they came from your team.
 Because they did.
 Audity is the engine, not the brand.

 Without a tool like this, the AITP model works but doesn't scale.
-With it, you can run 3-4x the engagements at the same quality level.
+With it, you can run 3-4x the engagements at the same quality level, especially once you delegate the front half to your team.
 That's the difference between a $200K year and a $700K+ year doing the same work.

 The Window Is Open.
 It Won't Stay Open.